"Chakra" comes from the Sanskrit word for wheel, and is more commonly translated to mean a point of physical or spiritual energy in the human body.

 - Apply myrrh or cedarwood essential oils to your wrists or lower back before going to sleep

-- Cook with cloves and marjoram
+- Cook with cloves and marjoram and enjoy these root chakra foods.

 - Mediate with the mantra Lam